 We’d booked ourselves into a Premier Inn in the countryside halfway inbetween Dover and Folkestone, which was apparently a popular place for staying prior to jumping on a cross-channel ferry.
 It proved to be quite popular with us, mainly because it had a restaurant and we couldn’t be bothered to go anywhere else.

-Tuesday morning and early afternoon was dominated (at least for me an Ami) by doing a load of geocaching along the cliff tops between Folkestone and Dover (see Doing Dover) while Kas and Izzy engaged themselves doing a bit of mooching about in the sunshine.
+Tuesday morning and early afternoon was dominated (at least for me an Ami) by doing a load of geocaching along the cliff tops between Folkestone and Dover (see White Cliffs) while Kas and Izzy engaged themselves doing a bit of mooching about in the sunshine.

 Later on in the afternoon we scooted over to Dover Castle for a couple of hours.
 It’s obviously had several phases of occupation for various purposes over the years, which gives it a bit of a muddled feel, but if you can manage to get your head around compartmentalising various bits of the site into different ages then it’s interesting to visit and there is quite a lot to do.